 During the pilgrimage, a statue of Mazu is carried on foot through four counties (Taichung, Changhua, Yunlin, and Chiayi), stopping at various important temples along the way.
 The journey covers a whopping 340 kilometers and takes nine days to complete.

 If you want to experience the festivities first-hand, head out to Dajia Jenn Lann Temple in Taichung (where the pilgrimage begins and ends).
 It’s a lively affair, with float parades, puppet shows, dragon and lion dances, and much more on display.
-This year (2022), the pilgrimage runs from April 8 to April 17.
+The festival usually runs in mid-April, but the exact dates are only released closer to the event.

 Should You Visit Taiwan in Spring?